Chaduke/paddles_balls_blocks_walls/README.md

 TODO List:

 - Finish Editor
-    - Make delete work
     - Add new block types
-    - Fix the playfield size
+    - Add powerups (items)
 - Finish Menu
+- Finish UI / HUD
 - Redo all sounds / music in Ableton Live
-- Work on power-ups
 - Do different sized paddles and balls in Blender
 - Create a toggle-able keyboard shortcut menu
 - Many more things to come